LlamzonAmazon/AIImageRecognitionTool/README.md

 # AIImageRecognitionTool
 An AI-powered image recognition tool with cloud functionality via AWS.

 This is a personal endeavor.
 I am interested in cloud computing and AI.
 So, I am going to undertake a personal project that combines these two interests of mine in a seemingly simple manner.
-Hopefully, by the end of this project I have improved my front-end development skills, gained valuable experience with AWS, and learned how to integrate AI in a web-based service.
+Hopefully, by the end of this project I have improved my full-stack development skills, gained valuable experience with AWS, and learned how to integrate AI in a web-based service.

 I do not know much about AWS nor am i very familiar with React.
 These are two things I have been meaning to gain experience with.
 So, I am excited for what I will learn during this project.